mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Let's look at the syntax and see what's similar and what's different.
 To use the *aggregation framework*, we use *aggregate* instead of *find*.
 The reason for that is because sometimes we might want to *aggregate*, as in group or modify our data in some way, instead of always just filtering for the right documents.

 This means that you can perform operations other than finding and projecting data.
-But you can also calculate using aggregation.
+But you can also calculate using *aggregation*.
 All right, so we used *aggregate*.
-Then we have the start square bracket, which makes me think arrays.
-In arrays, the order of elements is important.
-And you often access elements by knowing their position in the array.
+Then we have the *start square bracket*, which makes me think *arrays*.
+In *arrays*, the *order* of elements is important.
+And you often access elements by knowing *their position in the array*.

-The *aggregation framework* works as a pipeline, where the order of actions in the pipeline matters.
-And each action is executed in the order in which we list it.
-Meaning that we give our data to the pipeline on one end, then we describe how this pipeline is going to treat our data using *aggregation* stages.
+The *aggregation framework* works as a pipeline, where the *order of actions* in the pipeline matters.
+And each action is executed in the *order* in which we list it.
+Meaning that we give our data to the pipeline on one end, then we describe how this pipeline is going to treat our data using *aggregation stages*.
 And then the transformed data emerges at the end of the pipeline.

 In this case, if our pipeline was to be represented as a literal set of connected pipes, we can think of it as having two separate filters.
 The first filter is the *$match* stage, which acts as a filter that keeps all the *amenities* without *Wi-Fi* from passing through to the next stage of the pipeline.
 The second filter is the *$project* stage that filters out all the fields that are not *address* or *price* from each document.